syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio/template-studio.md

 # Syncfusion® Document SDK Template Studio

-Syncfusion® provides the Document SDK Template Studio, which allows you to create a Syncfusion Document SDK application using Syncfusion® components.
-The Syncfusion® Document SDK app is created with the required Syncfusion® NuGet references, namespaces, styles, and component render code.
-The Template Studio includes an easy-to-use project wizard that guides you through the process of creating an application with Syncfusion® components.
+Syncfusion® provides the Document SDK Template Studio, which allows you to create a Syncfusion Blazor application using Syncfusion® Document SDK components.
+The Syncfusion® Blazor app is created with the required Syncfusion® NuGet references, namespaces, styles, and component render code.
+The Template Studio includes an easy-to-use project wizard that guides you through the process of creating an application with Syncfusion® Document SDK components.

-The steps below will assist you to create your **Syncfusion® Document SDK Application** through **Visual Studio 2022**:
+The steps below will assist you to create your **Syncfusion® Blazor Application** through **Visual Studio 2022**:

 N> Before use the Syncfusion® Project Template, check whether the Syncfusion® Document SDK Template Studio Extension installed or not in Visual Studio Extension Manager by clicking on the Extensions -> Manage Extensions -> Installed.
 If this extension not installed, install the extension by follow the steps from the [download and installation](https://blazor.syncfusion.com/documentation/visual-studio-integration/download-and-installation) help topic.

 1. Open Visual Studio 2022.

-2. To create a Syncfusion® Document SDK application, use either one of the following options:
+2. To create a Syncfusion® Blazor application, use either one of the following options:

      **Option 1**